Ahmose-ankh

-Ahmose-ankh was a prince during the early Eighteenth dynasty of Egypt.
+Ahmose-ankh was a crown prince during the reign of Ahmose I (r.
+1570-1546 BC high chronology) in the early Eighteenth dynasty of Egypt.

+Family

 He was the son of Pharaoh Ahmose I and Queen Ahmose Nefertari.
 He was the crown prince but pre-deceased his father, thus the next pharaoh was his younger brother Amenhotep I. His sister was Ahmose-Meritamun.
+As his father ascended the throne at the age of 10, Ahmose-ankh must have been born well into the reign.
+Secondly, he seems to have died at the second part of his fathers reign which lasted 25 years.
+As a result, Ahmose-ankh was most likely around 20 years old or younger when he died.